-6. To elect nine board directors (including four independent directors) for the eighth term (proposed by the Board of Directors)
+6. To elect nine board directors (including four independent directors) for the eighth term

 - (1) With the term of the current Board of Directors set to expire, the eighth term of Board of Directors shall be elected at the 2017 AGM. - (2) Article 21 and 21-1 of the Company's Articles of Incorporation promulgate that nine to eleven directors (at least three independent directors), with a three-year tenure of office, shall be persons with legal capacity elected by the shareholders at the shareholders' meeting and shall be determined by a candidate nomination system. - (3) The eighth term of the Board of Directors with nine directors (including four independent directors) who will hold office from June 14, 2017 to June 13, 2020 shall be elected at the 2017 AGM.
 The Audit Committee will be composed entirely of independent directors, replacing supervisors. - (4) The candidate list of directors was reviewed and approved at the board meeting on May 4, 2017.
-Please refer to Attachment X for the "Rules for Election of the Directors".